codeREADr/api/1.0/contents/Databases.md

 <h3>Response</h3>

-If your database is successfully created, we will respond with raw XML containing a status of 1 and your new database ID.
+If your database is successfully created, we will respond with raw XML containing a status of <code>1</code> and your new database ID.

-Example:
+*Example*:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>